-The financial position of the Company, as at 31 December 2011, is shown in the statement of financial position on page 21.
+The financial position of the Company, as at 31 December 2012, is shown in the statement of financial position on page 21.

-The directors intend to continue to develop the Company's business in a manner that concentrates on its core skills of electricity distribution by continuing to operate that business with the goal of out-performing the allowances in the distribution price control, while efficiently investing in the electricity distribution network with the aim of improving the quality of supply and service provided to its customers.
+During the year, the Northern Powergrid Group published its view of the future for its electricity distribution business, including that of the Company, in a document entitled "Your Powergrid", which sets out what are considered to be the priorities for the next price control period, which will last for the eight years until March 2023.
+Those priorities include the Company's plans for investment and where in the asset base that investment is likely to take place.
+Building on those plans, the directors intend to continue to develop the Company's business in a manner that concentrates on its core activity of electricity distribution by continuing to operate that business with the goal of out-performing the allowances in the distribution price control, while efficiently investing in the electricity distribution network with the aim of improving the quality of supply and service provided to its customers.